HOME. ABOUT. SERIES TITLES. E-BOOKS. CONTACT.

 The precarious relationship between the Left and the nation serves as a starting point for the exploration of the development of the New Left after the break with communism, the subsequent student revolts and radicalization of the late 1960s until the movement's apparent collapse at the end of the 1970s.
 This book illustrates the challenges the Left was facing in its attempt to articulate a credible political language at a time of social, cultural and political transformation.

-CONTENTS.
+TABLE OF CONTENTS.

-Preface (Free)
+Preface

-Introduction (Free)
+Introduction

 Chapter 1.
 Communist Concepts in Crisis

 Chapter 2.
-Adaption and Innovation
+Adaptation and Innovation

 Chapter 3.
 Contesting Pragmatism